Troubleshoot Always On Availability Groups Configuration (SQL Server)

 - An availability group listener name

-- If you are using DNN, you must specify DNN listener name and DNN port number
+- If you're using DNN, you must specify DNN listener name and DNN port number

 <DNN name,DNN port>

-- If you are using DNN, you must specify DNN listener name and DNN port number
+- If you're using DNN, you must specify DNN listener name and DNN port number

 - ApplicationIntent set to ReadOnly